ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 information leaked to the third-party that's not visible to outsiders.

-In the case of a third-party auditor, the auditor is able to learn the total number of distinct keys in the log.
-It is also able to distinguish between real and fake modifications to the tree, and keep track of when individual keys are modified.
+In the case of a third-party auditor, the auditor is able to learn the total number of distinct keys in the log, and keep track of when individual keys are modified.
 However, auditors are not able to learn the plaintext values of any keys or values.
 This is because keys are masked with a VRF, and values are only provided to auditors as commitments.